Iron is one of the most popular topics I am consistently addressing via email and DM.

 When your rate of iron loss exceeds the amount of iron you absorb from food or supplement intake, iron stores are slowly used up.
-At this stage, ferritin will be low, but serum iron and TIBC will usually look normal while you are still not quite dipping into the anemic range.
-As the iron deficiency worsens, serum iron levels fall, TIBC and transferrin rise, and anemia starts to develop.
+At this stage, ferritin will be low, but serum iron and TIBC will usually look normal while you are still not entirely dipping into the anemic range.
+As the iron deficiency worsens, serum iron levels fall, TIBC and transferrin rise, and anemia develops.
 Then, with prolonged or severe iron deficiency, the red cells become small and pale due to decreased hemoglobin levels, and the other symptoms we’ve discussed might begin to take center stage.

-8. If I have to supplement, what are the best ways to go about finding the right one?
+8. If I have to supplement, what are the best ways to find the right one?

-Once your lab results come back, your healthcare practitioner will help you determine what is right for you depending on which stage of your pregnancy you are in.
-I cannot stress enough how important it is to be working within the trimester specific lab reference ranges I discussed above when evaluating iron status, as well as looking at the right markers.
-Hemoglobin and hematocrit (two markers on a standard CBC) are not enough.
-You’ll need to know ferritin at a minimum, but running a full list of a complete panel will be more informative, especially as you near the end of your pregnancy.
+Once your lab results come back, your healthcare practitioner will help you determine what is right for you, depending on your pregnancy stage.
+I cannot stress enough how important it is to work within the trimester-specific lab reference ranges I discussed above when evaluating iron status and looking at the right markers.
+Hemoglobin and hematocrit (two markers on a standard CBC) are insufficient.
+You’ll need to know ferritin at a minimum, but running a full list of a complete panel will be more informative, especially near the end of your pregnancy.

 In most cases, a 25mg daily dose of iron bisglycinate has been shown to be as effective in preventing iron deficiency and iron deficiency anemia in pregnancy as the more common (but more difficult to tolerate) form of iron, ferrous sulfate.

 - Iron bisglycinate 25mg (elemental iron) once to twice daily